Home Icon for Switchboard Economic Summary Icon for Switchboard Economic Topics Icon for Switchboard Data Topics Icon for Switchboard

 The claimant count rate in County Durham, for the 16 to 64 population, was:

-• County Durham currently has the second lowest rate in the region with Middlesbrough highest at 5.9%.
+• County Durham currently has the second lowest rate in the region ahead of Northumberland at 3.1%, with Middlesbrough highest at 5.7%.

 The claimant count rate in County Durham, for young people (aged 18 to 24), was:

-• County Durham currently has the second lowest rate in the region with South Tyneside the highest at 9.9% and Newcastle-upon-Tyne lowest at 2.9%.
+• County Durham currently has the second lowest rate in the region ahead of Newcastle-upon-Tyne lowest at 3%, with South Tyneside the highest at 9%.

 The following dashboard summarises the latest release of this data.